 Coffee and pizza are staples of any college student's diet and I am confident that the students of Luther are well served by these two establishments.

-As always, I welcome your suggestions of places to visit and profile whether in Winneshiek County or any of the other 98 counties.
-If you have an idea or would wish to host the Iowa Adventurer, please drop me a note through my website.
+As always, I welcome your suggestions of places to visit and profile whether in Winneshiek County or any of the other 98 counties in Iowa.
+If you have a good idea or would like to host the Iowa Adventurer, please drop me a note through this website.